learn-co-curriculum/dsc-z-score-p-value/README.md

 Statistical significance is one of those terms that is often used when someone claims that some data collection and analysis proves a **certain point** (or hypothesis).
 The terminology around statistical significance is often not well understood, however, it is a simple idea that can be understood fairly easily.

 Statistical significance is based on a few concepts: samples and populations, hypothesis testing, the normal distribution, and p-values.
-In this lesson, we'll either repeat or introduce all the foundational concepts associated with statistical significance.
+In this lesson, we'll either repeat or introduce all of the foundational concepts associated with statistical significance.

 First, let's look at how to differentiate between samples and populations.